- Who is funding terror groups killing Christians?

 - Why can’t the government protect lives?

-Islamist nomadic herdsmen are waging a violent campaign to eradicate Christianity from Nigeria’s Middle Belt region – and the Government is doing very little to stop them – according to a bishop determined to speak up for his frightened people.
+ISLAMIST nomadic herdsmen are waging a violent campaign to eradicate Christianity from Nigeria’s Middle Belt region – and the Government is doing very little to stop them – according to a bishop determined to speak up for his frightened people.

-Unknown sources funding militants with “sophisticated weapons”
+Unknown sources funding militant Fulani with “sophisticated weapons”

 Describing attacks in the Middle Belt that have left up to 100 Christians dead this year alone, Bishop Wilfred Chikpa Anagbe of Makurdi went on to accuse unknown sources of funding the militant Fulani with “sophisticated weapons”.